-ESPN Sums Up First Half Of Patriots’ 2019 Season In Two Words
+NESN

 It’s been almost routine throughout the Bill Belichick-Tom Brady era for the Patriots to struggle out of the gate, start to find their rhythm toward the middle of the season and eventually turn it on as they enter the playoffs.

-The 2019 campaign, however, has played out a bit different.
+The 2019 campaign, however, has played out differently.

 “Building cushion,” Mike Reiss wrote.
 “In posting the AFC’s best record (8-1), the Patriots beat up on mostly inferior competition and put themselves in good position big picture.
 They are now in the midst of the toughest portion of their schedule, so this stretch should provide a better barometer of how they measure up.”

-Luckily for the Patriots, they will be able to enjoy a Week 10 bye before taking on some of the league’s best in consecutive weeks.
+Luckily for the Patriots, they’ll be able to enjoy a Week 10 bye before taking on some of the league’s best in consecutive weeks.
 But as Reiss notes, these upcoming games should provide a clearer/more realistic view of the Patriots, who might have been a tad overhyped in the early goings.

 Thumbnail photo via Bob DeChiara/USA TODAY Sports Images